U.S. FDA panel split over approval of Durect's non-opioid painkiller

 Six members voted in favor, while six others voted against the drug Posimir, a reformulated version of the anesthetic bupivacaine that aims to provide pain relief for up to three days after surgery.

-(Reporting by Trisha Roy and Saumya Sibi Joseph in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Trisha Roy and Saumya Sibi Joseph in Bengaluru; Editing by Arun Koyyur and Amy Caren Daniel)

 ((Trisha.Roy@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 7786;))